-The first regular ongoing classes at Ancestral Apothecary were the Curandera’s Toolkit and Herbal Allies.
-As time passed, we added more class offerings and brought in more teachers.
-After much demand from our students, in 2016 we launched Cecemmana, our nine-month herbal training program.
+The first regular ongoing classes at Ancestral Apothecary were the Curanderx Toolkit and Herbal Allies.
+As the school continued to grow we added more classes and more teachers, and in 2016 we launched Cecemmana, our nine-month herbal training program.
 Currently Ancestral Apothecary is in hibernation as Atava begins a new chapter of her life in New Mexico.
 Atava is actively seraching for a new person to steward the school.

 Ancestral Apothecary School was born of a dream and a prayer to create herbal educational spaces centered on people of color.
 Herbal medicine has always been integral to people’s resilience in the struggle for liberation and this moment is no different.
 We believe in the power of plants and our ancestral medicine to help us heal individually and collectively from systemic racism and the impact it has had on Brown, Black, Indigenous and People of Color (BIPOC) and QTBIPOC (Queer, Trans, Black, Indigenous and People of Color).